-Six years ago, the Clean Clothes Campaign received an urgent request for support from the local level Indonesian union FMPSI, after the Jaba Garmindo factory in Tangerang, Jakarta Indonesia, went bankrupt in 2015.
-Only months earlier, the Japanese brand Uniqlo had pulled all its orders and the workers were left without the severance payments they were owed.
+Our network received an urgent request for support from the local level Indonesian union FMPSI, when the Jaba Garmindo factory, in Tangerang, Jakarta Indonesia, went bankrupt in 2015.
+Just months earlier, the Japanese brand Uniqlo had pulled all its orders.
+Since garment factories are not paid enough to cover the true costs of production, sudden order withrawals can be financially devistating.
+The workers were left without the severance payments they were owed.

-A coalition of workers, unions, labour groups, migrant organisations and feminists got together to make sure the workers who lost their jobs get compensated for their tremendous hard work.
-The #PayUpUniqlo Campaign was born.
+The #PayUpUniqlo campaign calls on Uniqlo to pay the women who made their clothes the money they are legally owed.
 The strength of the coalition of organisation and the lasting energy of the group of workers pushed Uniqlo to the negotiation table in 2018.
 With Uniqlo trying to take over the European and US markets, we remain committed to the workers.

 In April 2015, two Indonesian clothing factories closed down over night without paying legally required severance payments and several months of wages to its mostly women workforce.
 The factory closures followed the sudden bankruptcy of the company after its major buyers, most notably UNIQLO, withdrew their business from the factory.
 The thousands of workers employed by Jaba Garmindo were given no warning that their factory was in trouble and many found themselves suddenly unemployed after decades of working for the company.

 Since the factory closures, 2000 Jaba Garmindo workers have been demanding UNIQLO accept its share of the blame in what happened to their factory.
 Legal processes have now been exhausted and there is nowhere else to go for their payment.
 Many workers are older and have little chance of finding new employment; despite their many years of work the low wages they received during that time mean they have little savings to fall back on.